ConnorSweeneyDev/.config/readme.md

 # Welcome
-These are all my Windows dotfiles and how to set them up, using Wezterm with Neovim in PowerShellCore along with fuzzy finders.
+These are all my Windows dotfiles and how to set them up, using Wezterm with Neovim in PowerShellCore along with fzf.
 Additionally, there is a quick setup for Firefox with Tridactyl and for a Tiling Window Manager using Komorebi with Yasb and AutoHotkey.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/bbb2e9e0-7cb5-43a9-92a0-12c65cbd7282